deepoceanblue/bash-scripts/README.md

 compresses files/dirs into tar.gz, 7z, or zip.
 Easy to extend.
-Have options to timestamp archive and choose files to compress with dmenu.
+Has options to timestamp archive and choose files to compress with dmenu.

 ### `_make.shortcuts`